Al4ise/Azule/README.md

 ```
 **You may be asked to provide your password.**

-### Dependencies
-During its installation, Azule will check whether its dependencies (Xcode CLI Tools, Homebrew, dpkg, and jq) are installed.
-If not, you will be prompted to install them.

 ## Usage
 There are two ways to use Azule:
 * GUI Mode